DevGrade-Dev/hacktitude.github.io/challenge-5.md

 # Challenge 5

-Currently the system has 'Disenroll all courses' functionality on `Enrolled` courses page as shown below.
+Currently the system has `Disenroll All Courses` functionality on `Enrolled` courses page as shown below.
+When an user click this, he/she is disenrolled from **all** currently enrolled courses.

 <img src="./images/5_1.png" width="400">

-However, there is no way to disenroll an individual course.
+However, there is no way to disenroll a course individual basis.
 Your task is to implement this functionality.

 ## Challenge 5.a [1 Point]